Palm CoastEast Coast Northern Florida

 LIFELONG LEARNING OPPORTUNITIES

 There are two college campuses in Palm Coast with a myriad of lifelong learning courses available.
 Classes are also available at the Palm Coast Community Center and privately run facilities such as the Arthur Murray Dance Studio.
+Or if you choose to learn from home, online college courses are readily available.

 MEDICAL AND HEALTHCARE